Published: February 6th 2010February 6th 2010

 We found this on Day 3 of the trek; whether it was leopard or clouded leopard we could not be certain, but there were 2 piles located about 100 meters apart, of virtually the same freshness, meaning there were 2 of them

+when he first came to Veal Thom nearly 30 years ago, the grasslands were practically black with herds elephants and groups of Sambar Deer.
 "It must have been something like Africa back then," Soukhon imagined, shaking his head.
 They explained how after the Khmer Rouge, everyone had guns, with result being that those herds of elephants and deer were with either wiped out or were driven deep into the forest near Laos, where to this day nobody ventures.